sjsj0/Distributed-System---HyDFS/README.md

 # hydfs-g33

-Distributed Group Membership (DGM) - Group 33
+Hybrid Distributed File System (HyDFS)

 ## Overview
-hydfs-g33 is a distributed systems project implementing group membership, failure detection, and gossip-based communication.
+HyDFS is a distributed systems project implementing group membership, failure detection, and gossip-based communication.
 The system is built in Go and designed to run across multiple virtual machines (VMs).
 It supports dynamic membership, failure detection using ping/ack and gossip heartbeat protocols along with piggyback dissemination of membership information.
 ## Features
 * **Group Membership:** Each VM maintains a membership list and updates it using gossip/pingack protocols.
 * **Failure Detection:** Nodes periodically ping/gossip to each other and use suspicion mechanisms to detect failures.